0%

 Installing energy-efficient windows is a smart way to save money.
 Choose a double-paned window with Low-E glass for maximum energy efficiency.
 Low-E is a thin coating that helps to reflect heat, keeping the inside of your home more comfortable.

-Windows with a vacuum-sealed argon fill may cost more, but they also help to conserve energy and should provide you with a decrease in your monthly energy bills.
+Windows with a vacuum-sealed argon fill may cost more, but they also help conserve energy and should reduce your monthly energy bills.
 Check for windows with the ENERGY STAR label to provide exceptional energy efficiency for your home.

 Insulation

-If you want maximum insulation, the new R-5 Series windows have a higher R-value that makes them better at retaining heat.
+If you want maximum insulation, the new R-5 Series windows have a higher R-value, which helps them retain heat.

 Standard ENERGY STAR-rated windows have an R-value of 3.
-A higher R-value reduces heat loss and can actually improve your home’s insulation levels by 30 to 40 percent.
+A higher R-value reduces heat loss and can improve your home’s insulation levels by 30 to 40 per cent.
 All windows with Low-E coatings or a gas fill are more insulating than those without these features.

 Tropical Climates

-Choose windows that include energy-efficient glass or coatings to help keep your home nice and cool when temperatures and humidity levels rise.
+Choose windows with energy-efficient glass or coatings to help keep your home cool when temperatures and humidity rise.

 Bathrooms

 The best windows for bathrooms are easy to open for improved ventilation.
 Look for casement and awning-style crank windows that are easy to open and close.
-Unlike sliding windows, when crank windows are closed, they create an airtight seal to prevent heating and cooling loss.
+Unlike sliding windows, crank windows create an airtight seal when closed, preventing heat and cooling loss.

 When they’re open, they provide much-needed ventilation in moist, humid areas of the home, like bathrooms.
-Choose privacy glass crank awning windows for your bathroom so that you can enjoy safety and privacy whenever you open them.
+Choose privacy glass crank awning windows for your bathroom to enjoy safety and privacy whenever you open them.

 Kitchens